wwwouaiebe/Grunt-wwwouaiebe-BuildNumber/README.md

 ```

-And finally, register a task that load essimpledoc:
+And finally, register a task:

 ```
 grunt.registerTask( 'a_task', [ 'buildnumber:start' ] );